HGH In High Demand

 Illegal HGH Use

 Although HGH is not a controlled substance under CSA- Controlled Substance Act, as part of the Anabolic Steroids Control Act of 1990, possession and distribution for uses other than approved ones were criminalized.

-The sensitive nature of HGH means doctors have to walk on egg shells around prescription and treatment procedures.
-HGH has initially been used for conditions that are not FDA approved.
+The sensitive nature of HGH means doctors have to walk on eggshells around prescription and treatment procedures.
+HGH has initially been used for conditions that are not FDA-approved.
 These include:

-- Younger skin with less wrinkles
+- Younger skin with fewer wrinkles

 - Healthier Nails